ASNA/decimal-input-for-windows-forms/README.md

 * Numeric-only input (no letters are allowed.)
 * A single minus sign (-) may be entered, but it must be at the start of the number.
+* The decimal length is set explicitly, and enforced, for each TextBox.
-* A single decimal point is allowed.
+* A single decimal point is allowed (if the decimal length is not zero).
-* Decimal digits input is limited to the number of decimals specified.
+* Decimal digits input is limited to the number of decimals specified (if the decimal length is zero).
 * Special keyboard control keystrokes (such as the tab and backspace key) are allowed.
-* The decimal length is set explicitly, and enforced, for each TextBox.
 * The decimal separator is the default culture-specific decimal separator.

-> The TextBox control has a TextAlign prroperty.
+> The TextBox control has a `TextAlign` prroperty.
 Setting this property to `Right` for numeric input works well with this technique.

 The GIF below shows this numeric formatting in action.